rjpinks/django-practice/README.md

 # TODO
-	1) splash page
-		- create styling
-		- learn why css isn't getting served

-	2) create blog landing page
+	1) create blog landing page
 		- this should have a list of topics
 			- FILTER display a list of all of the topics
 				- make sure to have an all option based on topics